Stand-to Veteran Leadership Program

 Q: Is this an accredited program?

-A: This initiative is for leadership development and is not overseen by an accrediting body.
+A: This program is for leadership development and is not overseen by an accrediting body.

 Q: What commitments are expected of alumni?